jnapeloni/sneaker-resale-analysis/docs/methodology.md

 ## Statistical Modeling

-I applied multiple statistical models to identify the most important factors influencing sneaker resale prices, as well as to analyze trends and associations between similar sneakers on the resale market.
+Multiple statistical models were applied to identify the most important factors influencing sneaker resale prices, as well as to analyze trends and associations between similar sneakers on the resale market.

 ### a.
 Principal Component Analysis